SpaceMadness/lunar-unity-console/README.md

   Unity Editor Menu:  Window ▶ Lunar Mobile Console ▶ Install...

 - **Manual**:
-  Drag'n'Drop `LunarConsol.prefab` (Assets/LunarConsole/Scripts/LunarConsole.prefab) into your current scene's hierarchy and save your changes.
+  Drag'n'Drop `LunarConsol.prefab` (Assets/LunarConsole/Scripts/LunarConsole.prefab) into your current scene hierarchy and save your changes.
 You only need to do it once for your startup scene.

 ## Usage
 You can open the console with a multi touch gesture or using the API call from a script (see [API Calls](#api-calls) for details).